jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 the larger the interval.
 The smaller the difference,
 the smaller the interval.
-The difference in pitch governs the different sound and feeling that is produced.
+The difference in pitch creates the sound and feeling of the interval.

 *Pitch* is the frequency at which a sound wave vibrates.
 The higher the frequency,